Munster Derby: Cork v Limerick-based teams

 Football clubs based in Cork and Limerick both have strong local support.
 Cork City, for example, have one of the biggest support bases in the League of Ireland, and as of early 2017 had average attendances of between four and five thousand per home game, compared to a league average of approximately 1,500.

 The first Munster Derby between Cork City F.C. and Limerick F.C. was played in Turners Cross in Cork for a Premier Division league match on Sunday 21 October 1984.
 The game ended 0-0.
 Limerick then won the second derby on Sunday 3 February 1985, 3-1 at Markets Field.
 Overall for a period of 10 years from the early 1980s to early 1990s, Limerick won more of the derby clashes.
 But when Limerick were relegated in 1994, they didn't meet Cork in a league match until 2010, a First Division clash on Friday 2 April 2010 at Jackman Park in Limerick.
 The clubs didn't meet in the league for a period, until Limerick won promotion to the Premier Division in 2012.
 After that, Cork had the advantage in derby results - although Limerick won several derby fixtures, including when relegation-fighting Limerick travelled to title-challengers Cork, and came out 3-2 winners.
 This result contributed to Dundalk FC's title win in the 2015 Premier Division.

 Following the liquidation of Limerick F.C. in 2019, and the formation of Treaty United in its place in Limerick, the first meeting of Treaty United and Cork City (in the 2021 League of Ireland First Division) was billed as a "Munster derby".
+As of 2025, Treaty United and Cork City had met 11 times, all in League of Ireland First Division games, with both teams recording three wins each (and five draws).